I'm Embarrassed to Be a Sociology Major

 I’ve came to the conclusion that it is just another way for the well-to-do to impose their power on everyone else by depicting their social platform as science.
 Yes, even the so-called radical socialist academics.
 I’m sure there are many researchers who don’t intend to participate in that, but they are caught in the institutional apparatus.
 As someone who has no business fighting in either side of the class conflict, I just want to push that to the side and move on with my life.

-The researchers will sometimes study ordinary people, but will never cite them, even when they are their academic “specialty.”
+The researchers will sometimes study ordinary people, but will never cite them in literature reviews, even people that are the researchers’ academic “specialty.”
 And worse, the academy does not believe citizen experts are credible.
 Instead, the academics only cite each other.
+The purpose of a literature review is to present the existing knowledge on the paper's topics, informing and guiding the author's research design in the process.
+By only citing other scholars, academic sociologists create an elitist echo chamber that silences voices from outside their little club.
 As a result, attending university narrowed my perspective instead of broadening it.

 I have asked my sociology professor Nancy Mandell if an academic paper could get published if it cited sources outside the academy.
 She said no, universities are not interested in publishing that.
 She also said that they won’t publish articles that encourage the reader to come up with their own interpretations of the research.